dotherightthing/control-traktor/README.md

 3. RST sets the input of the new track to the name of the selected track
 4. RST arms the new track
 5. RST names the new track to indicate the source name and the time of creation
+6. RST recolours the new track to match the source colour

 Recording can now be started via a single button press on the desired clip slot.